Code-Institute-Submissions/Trash-Tournaments/README.md

     **Strategy for requirement**:
     + **What is this?** - Product branding/style must be consistent across all pages and easily recognizable throughout the website.
-    + **Expectations of User** - Active player base, promising reviews, information on all critical areas.
+    + **Expectations of User?** - Active player base, promising reviews, information on all critical areas.
 Tournament times/dates, how to get involved and a way to contact the owners should they be stuck.
     + **Does it offer what I want?** - Friendly environment to improve, higher ranks willing to help, finding people to play with who have similar interests. (wanting to improve, play as a team, etc)
     + **Does it encourage new users and existing users to stay/return?** - All call to action buttons and links open up in a new tab to maintain user retention.
 On the homepage there is evidence of all the content within the site in a shortened version; current users, users' learning experiences in the About page, a variety of information/content presented to promote the Discord's ethos and community which entices new users as they can see others already benefitting from it.